vahidhedayati/documentation/jboss/multi-jboss.md

+This document explains how you can create multiple instances of jboss on one machine, then update the configuration/init script so that it starts up multiple instances of jboss on one host:

 Refer to ./docs/examples/binding-manager/sample-bindings.xml

 For more information on specifics of [ ports-00 (8080) ]  [ ports-01 (8180) ]  [  ports-02 (8280) ] [ ports-03 (8380) ]